uw-acme/acme-lab-documentation/hls4ml_setup_tutorial/Toturial.md

 When you finally finished installing, you will need to do similar process that you did in conda step to make sure Linux recognize the Vivado you installed.

-Type
+a) Type
 ```
 vim ~/.bash_profile
 ```
 and press ENTER.

-Press i to change the vim into insert mode.
+b) Press `i` to change the vim into insert mode.

-Copy and paste the following things into the end of the file.
-Change the <YOUR USERNAME > part into your username that you set in the step 1.
+c) Copy and paste the following things into the end of the file.
+Change the `<YOUR USERNAME>` part into your username that you set in the step 1.
 ```
 export PATH="/tools/Xilinx/Vivado/2019.1/bin:$PATH"
 ```

-Press ESC and type
+d) Press ESC and type
 ```
 :wq
 ```

-Type
+e) Type
 ```
 vim ~/.bashrc
 ```
 and press ENTER.

-Press i to change the vim into insert mode.
+f) Press `i` to change the vim into insert mode.

-Copy and paste the following things into the end of the file.
-Change the <YOUR USERNAME > part into your username that you set in the step 1.
+g) Copy and paste the following things into the end of the file.
+Change the `<YOUR USERNAME>` part into your username that you set in the step 1.

 ```
 export PATH="/home/<YOUR USERNAME>/miniconda3/bin:$PATH"

 alias jupyter-notebook="/home/<YOUR USERNAME>/miniconda3/envs/hls4ml-tutorial/bin/jupyter-notebook --no-browser"

-export PATH="/tools/Xilinx/Vivado/2019.1/bin:$PATH
+export PATH="/tools/Xilinx/Vivado/2019.1/bin:$PATH"
 ```

-Press ESC and type
+h) Press ESC and type
 ```
 :wq
 ```

-Once you exit vim, run
+i) Once you exit vim, run
 ```
 source ~/.bash_profile
 ```